90 Is How Many Feet

 Understanding Angular Measurement: Degrees and Radians

 An angle is formed by two rays sharing a common endpoint, called the vertex.
 Angular measurement quantifies the amount of rotation between these rays.
 The most common unit is the degree, where a full circle is 360 degrees.
-Therefore, 90 degrees represents a quarter of a full circle, often referred to as a right angle.
+Which means, 90 degrees represents a quarter of a full circle, often referred to as a right angle.

 • 180 degrees = π radians (approximately 3.14159 radians)

-Therefore, 90 degrees is equal to π/2 radians.
+Because of this, 90 degrees is equal to π/2 radians.

 The Relationship Between Angles and Arcs: Introducing the Radius